Coly010/ng-rspack-build/tools/scripts/eslint-next/docs/eslint-strategies.md

 ---

-- **Too many errors**: A new configuration may produce numerous errors and warnings.
+- ❌ **Too many errors**: A new configuration may produce numerous errors and warnings.
-- **High effort**: Fixing all issues at once is time-intensive.
+- ❌ **Big bang refactoring**: Fixing all issues at once is time-intensive.
-- **Incremental migration**: Adopting rules gradually can be difficult.
-- **Progress tracking**: Monitoring migration progress often becomes tedious.
+- ❌ **Regression prone**: Monitoring migration progress often becomes tedious.
-- **Configuration preservation**: Retaining original configurations for reference is rarely prioritized.

 To tackle these challenges, an automated **migration strategy** is essential.
 This script was designed to eliminate repetitive manual tasks, ensuring a streamlined process.